Amal Clooney Is a Fan of This Rising Shoe Designer

 When Amal Clooney was in New York earlier this month to attend a meeting at the United Nations, fans of her style watched her every move.

-While she chose an established fashion label for two of her looks (Bottega Veneta), she opted to support an up-and-coming designer when it came to her footwear.
+While she chose an established fashion label, Bottega Veneta, for two of her looks, she opted to support an up-and-coming designer when it came to her footwear.
 Clooney twice wore heels by U.K.-based designer Jennifer Chamandi, who debuted her first collection for fall ’16.

-The designer’s “Lorenzo” pump features a gold needle hole in the heel that allows one to add or take off a strap that goes across the foot.
-Clooney opted to leave hers off in both occasions.
+The designer’s Lorenzo pump features a gold needle hole in the heel that allows the wearer to add or remove a strap across the foot.
+Clooney opted to leave the straps off hers on both occasions.

 Chamandi told FN that she had been hoping Clooney might wear her shoes.